 To achieve this goal, NESP outputs will be used to overview biodiversity and threatened species and these map layers will be integrated with other data sets (e.g. ABS datasets) to address key questions related to northern development.
 There’s also potential for the project data and integration techniques used here to be applied in other parts of Australia.

 Gamba is a weed of national significance that transforms northern Australian landscapes.
-Photo, NESP Northern Hub.
+Photo by NESP Northern Hub.

 Other major Australian Government projects such as the Geological and Bioregional Assessments, and the Natural Capital Accounting in the Primary Industries, may also use the maps for supporting sustainable development in northern Australia and beyond: